Bouvet-deler/AzureWorkshopForStudenter/docs/tutorial.md

 ## Azure Functions

-Firstly, lets stop the locally running code by pressing CTRL+C (CDM on macOS) in the terminal.
+Firstly, lets stop the locally running code by pressing CTRL+C (CMD on macOS) in the terminal.

 What is Azure Functions?
 Azure Functions is something that runs your code for you based on some events or triggers.
 It is not run locally on your machine (but we will start with that), it uses the capabilities of the cloud to run the code.